natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 <img width="545" height="699" alt="saved photo after for anth" src="https://github.com/user-attachments/assets/f767d5a9-13b2-4fdd-9b5d-818439ea712b" />

 ## Google Scholar
-- This week I compared Google Scholar to Microsoft Bing.
-I googled "Open Data Archeology" on both of the platforms and there were some noticable differences.
+- This week I compared Google Scholar to Microsoft Bing, both of which I am familiar with so I was easily able to navigate I googled "Open Data Archeology" on both of the platforms and there were some noticable differences.
 On Microsoft Bing there were a lot more open data centers where I could go to get or publish data, which would facilitate actual use of data for research.
 On Google Scholar there were research articles where I could read about open data and the importance of it in archaeology.
 I would use Microsoft Bing if I was looking for actual data or wanted to publish some data, while I would use Google Scholar to do research or write about the importance of open data in archaeology.
 ### Microsoft Bing
 <img width="519" height="332" alt="anth week 2 bing 2" src="https://github.com/user-attachments/assets/629b1c65-e9e0-4574-b935-4fb9a8a815a2" />
 <img width="506" height="251" alt="anth week 2 bing 3" src="https://github.com/user-attachments/assets/e5894cab-1f9f-4fef-850f-5310e72405e1" />